locnnil/workshop/docs/how-to/use-workshops/debug-workshop-issues.rst

      then run "workshop refresh --continue blank".
      To abort and revert, run "workshop refresh --abort blank"

-To help determine what went wrong, use the :command:`workshop_changes` and :command:`workshop_tasks` commands discussed above
+To help determine what went wrong, use the :command:`workshop changes` and :command:`workshop tasks` commands discussed above.

 Next, you can shell into the workshop to debug and possibly fix it: